dolthub/dolt/README.md

 cat /tmp/foo/*.log | strings
 ```

 You can also explore the data visually.
-Follow the instructions in `clients/explore`.
+Follow the instructions in `clients/splore`.

+There are lots of other sample programs in `clients/` and they usually have `README`s.
+Have fun...

+TODO: There needs to be more of a big-picture introduction.